sandrzejewskipl/spotify-scheduler/README.md

 </p>

 <h1 align="center"><a href="https://github.com/sandrzejewskipl/spotify-scheduler">Spotify Scheduler</a> <br>Automate and schedule your Spotify playback</h1>
 This Python GUI application lets you schedule Spotify playlists to play at specific hours, minutes and seconds (e.g. 8:00-8:15:30).
 Easily automate your Spotify playback to match your schedule and listening preferences with precision.
 You can select a different playlist for each time slot.
 It's a much easier alternative to music automation softwares.
+Spotify Scheduler also features a history of recently played songs.

 ![Screenshot of Now Playing tab that display currently played song on Spotify, current time slot and checklist feature.](img/now_playing.png)